CSC207-UofT/course-project-gitgarden/phase2/progress_report.md

 There was also substantial refactoring to do in the backend, mostly with regards to fixing Clean Architecture violations such as passing entities in our Controller.
 This refactoring was completed by **Onyx**.
-Improvements for a more realistic program (such as a way to trash requests) had to be implemented in the Client.UI as well as in the use cases/presenter/controller, resulting in heavy collaboration with the Client.UI team.
+Improvements for a more realistic program (such as a way to trash requests) had to be implemented in the UI as well as in the use cases/presenter/controller, resulting in heavy collaboration with the UI team.

 One new feature we decided to implement was a rating system for distributors.